-New No. Original No. Description - risk / issue Current level of risk Current actions / Comments Long term aim for the risk - including actions, timescales and target risk rating Overview & Scrutiny (O&S)Review / Work & Description - risk / issue Following consultation with Legal Services and Directorate Equality Leads, the Equality Analysis Toolkit was developed to improve the guidance information to staff.
+No. Description - risk / issue Current level of risk L/I Current actions / Comments Long term aim for the risk - including actions, timescales and target risk rating Overview & Scrutiny (O&S)Review / Work & Internal Audit (IA) Work Following consultation with Legal Services and Directorate Equality Leads, the Equality Analysis Toolkit was developed to improve the guidance information to staff.
 If followed, this guidance should help improve the content and standard of EAs submitted for approval.
+Project managers are encouraged to take legal advice on high risk initiatives.
 All budget planning paperwork requires equality assessments to be completed at an early stage and throughout.
 The Equality Analysis Toolkit is available to Directorates to undertake EAs for all new Policies and Procedures, and the EA process includes a quality assurance check by the Directorate Equality champion, alongside a senior officer level sign off and assurance of each EA.
 Advice and support on completion of the EA is provided from the Equalities, Community Safety and Cohesion Service (ECS&CS) and Legal Services.
 Guidance on undertaking consultation has been updated and is available on Inline and this is now aligned with the EA process.
 Over 700 staff ranging from GR5 through to JNC have been trained on the EA Toolkit and on undertaking an EA.
 Corporate consultation and EAs have been undertaken on all relevant corporate savings.
 Directorates will continue to undertake consultation and EAs for individual initiatives where appropriate.
 This process is overseen by the Directorate Equality Champions.
 Directorate DMTs will monitor progress on the EAs alongside other performance related issues which are then reported to the CLT Performance Board.
 A robust approach exists for savings proposals.
 Corporate Consultation, EAs and all associated consultation are aligned, with emphasis on feedback from the protected groups.
-In line with the Specific Duties Regulations 2011, the council must annually publish information relating to (a) people who are affected by our policies and practices who share
+In line with the Specific Duties Regulations 2011, the Council must annually publish information relating to (a) people who are affected by our policies and practices who share protected